matthewp/haunted/readme.md

 #### useState

-Returns a tuple of two values.
+Returns an array of two values.
 The first value is the immutable state that is initialized to the argument you pass in.
 The second value is the function that is used to change the first value (the setter).

 When the setter is called, the element in which the state resides is rerendered.